Installing myBase Desktop

 it's recommended to temporarily deactivate it while myBase runs,

-or put myBase onto their 'Exception' list, especially when you experienced problems with it;
+or put myBase on the 'Exception' list, especially when you experienced problems with it;

 myBase provides the 'Tray Icon' option, which allows the database program to minimize

 and standby as an icon on the system tray.
 However, if you won't work with a database for

 we suggest that you have the database closed and then minimize the program window,

 This helps avoid damages from accidental system crashes.